 What happens to my loved ones while I’m incapacitated?

 - If you have children who are minors, you’ll want to communicate care instructions for your children while you’re incapacitated.

 - This is separate from the instructions in your last will, which only comes into effect after death.

 Do I Need A Lawyer To Make A Living Will?

 In Canada, you don’t need a lawyer to make a personal directive or “living will”.
 That’s by design: every adult is encouraged to create a personal directive, but not every adult has access to legal counsel.
 Instead, most provinces simply require that you sign the document in the presence of a witness or witnesses.

 Today, it’s easier than ever to create a personal directive on your own with online tools like Willful.
 These tools ensure that your document is legally viable and includes all key instructions for care, offer a convenient way to store and share your legal documents, and can be easily updated if your situation changes.
-Willful is available in most provinces, and when you sign up to create your last will and testament with our Premium and Bundle plans, you can create a living will according to the laws in your province at no extra cost.
+Willful is available in every province in Canada, and when you sign up to create your last will and testament with our Premium Coverage and Premium Coverage for Families plans, you can create a living will according to the laws in your province at no extra cost.

 Many provinces also offer pre-made forms to help guide you through the process of assigning a health care proxy or writing care instructions.

 You should keep a copy of your personal directive in your files (whether stored online or printed out), and should ensure that your proxy/proxies also have a copy.
 It’s also a good idea to also provide copies to your doctor and close family members.
 In Quebec and Alberta, you can register your personal directive so it can easily be traced and accessed by health care providers.